mswartz2/seniorDesign/Semester 2/status/status1.md

 Quantifiable  Metric Choosen: Hours worked

-    -Kyle: worked about 6 hours each week.
+    - Kyle: worked about 6 hours each week.
-    -Maria: worked about 6 hours a week for weeks 1 and 2.
+    - Maria: worked about 6 hours a week for weeks 1 and 2.
 Worked 6 hours on code for week 3 plus additional time for adding eveyone's sections to the status doc and editing and uploading the video.
-    -Yikai: worked about 6 hours each week.
+    - Yikai: worked about 6 hours each week.
-    -Brent: worked about 6 hours each week.
+    - Brent: worked about 6 hours each week.

-Successes
+## Successes

     What are your accomplishments?
     What solutions were successful?